THE GRACE OF JESUS CHRIST

 I’ve thought back on that experience many times and it reminds me how our Heavenly Father has saved us.
 As sinners, we have sunk to the bottom of the ocean, shackled with the weight of sin.
 But God, rich in grace, wouldn’t let us drown.
 He sent his only begotten Son to rescue us.

-That is the grace that saves us.
-But grace does more than bring eternal life in Heaven.
-God’s grace that saves us also keeps us.
-And the grace that keeps us also leads us.
-And the grace that leads us will one day present us before our Heavenly Father without blemish or stain of sin.
-And it all operates through the grace of Jesus Christ.
+I have one last thing to say.
+God’s grace does more than bless you with eternal life in Heaven.
+The grace of God that saves you also keeps you.
+And the grace that keeps you also leads you.
+And the grace that leads you will one day present you before your Heavenly Father without the blemish or stain of sin.
+The complete plan of redemption comes through the grace of our Lord and Savior, Jesus Christ.

 PulpitToday.org